tigergraph/ecosys/tutorials/GSQL.md

    http://localhost:14240/
 ```
 A login page will automatically open.
 Use the default credentials: user is `tigergraph`, password is `tigergraph`.
 Once logged in, click the GraphStudio icon.
-Assuming you've set up the tutorial schema and loaded the data, navigate by selecting Global View, then choose financialGraph from the pop up menu.
+Assuming you've set up the tutorial schema and loaded the data, navigate by selecting `Global View`, then choose `financialGraph` from the pop up menu.
 Click Explore Graph to start interacting with your data visually.

 To further explore the features of GraphStudio, you can view these concise introductory [videos](https://www.youtube.com/watch?v=29PCZEhyx8M&list=PLq4l3NnrSRp7RfZqrtsievDjpSV8lHhe-), and [product manual](https://docs.tigergraph.com/gui/4.2/intro/)